bocadilloproject/queso/docs/guide/basics.md

   version      Show version information and exit.
 ```

-An important feature of Boca is being very easy to extend.
+An important feature of Queso is being very easy to extend.
 You can write your custom commands and use them just like the built-ins.
 You can read more about custom commands in the next section.

 [built-in-commands]: ../reference/README.md#built-in-commands